JannikArndt/jannikarndt.github.io/content/blog/2017/03/Deploying Pentaho jobs into Production.md

   -norules=true
 ```

-Tip: The directory name is always in lower case, indipendent of what the web UI shows you.
+Tip: The directory name is always in lower case, independent of what the web UI shows you.

 Problems:

 - You cannot deploy single jobs
 - Every user needs to have access to production (no-go!)
-- Nothing tracks what acutally changed
+- Nothing tracks what actually changed
 - ~~This needs way more than one click~~
 - The export does not contain schedules